“The new earth quickens as you rise.

 Dance Around the May Pole

-Got a tall pole, a bunch of ribbon, and a little space?
+Got a tall pole, a bunch of ribbons, and a little space?
 Celebrate the traditional way with a dance around the maypole, as you braid colorful ribbons around your may pole.

 Protip: Swedish?
 Save this for Midsummer!